acherrera/robo_larry/README.md

 Attempted to add the lane finding function into the program.
 Did not get very with it - unable to find any lines.
 Will want to look over program and update later

+## Day 8 - 1.5 hours

+Debugging lane finding.
+The many try and except loops were hiding errors since they would just print it out and pass it.
+Stepped through and fixed these.
+Also, the "lane" that it was finding was basically a horizontal line so it attempted to graph a horizontal starting at min and max y resulting in rediculous x values